FlorianGubler/FlorianGubler/README.md

 - Experienced service intergration with Unreal Engine for immersive experiences at @HelloXLab KK in Osaka, Japan
 - Experimenting with Rust and C / C++
 - Constantly learning new stuff
-- Interesting in anything with development and new technologies
+- Interesting in anything with development and new technologies (If it's not about frontend)
 - Great supporter of test and workflow automations
-- And: Frontend is not my business :)

 <br/>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Skills</b>